mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/README.md

 * Similarly ```self.l2``` has 256 input neurons and outputs 64 units or neurons.
 * ```self.l3``` is our final layer having 2 output neurons.
 These 2 output neurons decide the class of the input sentence to the model.
 * ```self.bn1``` and ```self.bn2``` are [Normalization layers](https://pytorch.org/docs/stable/generated/torch.nn.LayerNorm.html).
 They normalize the output of the layers and ensure that the value lies between 0 and 1.
-* The image below depicts the architecture of the basic BERT model.
+* Bert Architecture is build by stacking a few encoder from the transformer architecture.
+The image below depicts the transformer architecture.

 <p align="center">
   <img src="https://aisc.ai.science/static/post-assets/bert-pretraining-transformers-bidirectionality/transformer.png" />